skwasjer/IbanNet/README.md

 However, this type does provide some useful features:

 #### Format IBAN
-To convert an Iban type to a string, call the ToString() method with either of 2 formats:
+To convert an Iban type to a string, call the `ToString()` method with either of 2 formats:

 |Format|Result|
 |---|---|
 |F|NL91ABNA0417164300|
 |S|NL91 ABNA 0417 1643 00|

+If `ToString()` is called without format, defaults to 'F'.

 #### Equals

-Whether or not you parsed `NL91 ABNA 0417 1643 00` or `NL91ABNA0417164300`, these IBAN are considered equal.
+Whether you parsed `NL91 ABNA 0417 1643 00` or `NL91ABNA0417164300`, these IBAN are considered equal.

 #### Mocking the static Parse/TryParse methods